-There is a fee to file your action.
-Please see the court's website for filing fees.
+There is a fee to file the action.
+The fees are listed on the court's website.

-The Court offers Free Form Generator, at www.georgiamagistratecouncil.com an interactive website to help quide you in writing your statement of claim or answer.
+The Court offers Free Form Generator, at www.georgiamagistratecouncil.com an interactive website to help guide you in writing your statement of claim answer.